Professional Development Plan (PDP)

 • Complete your degree and successfully transition from your education program into the next stage of your career, ready to tell compelling stories about your graduate experience and the skills you have learned

-While your graduate experience will offer many opportunities for growth and learning, working on your IDP is an opportunity to further customize your experience and ensure you develop the skills you want as a professional.
+While your graduate experience will offer many opportunities for growth and learning, working on your PDP is an opportunity to further customize your experience and ensure you develop the skills you want as a professional.
 Through professional development planning, you will articulate career goals, develop plans to achieve them, and track your successes along the way.

 This tool is for all graduate students, supervisors and departments to use if they wish.
+The e-modules can be accessed through the Grad Essentials OnQ resource.

-5. Check the SGSPA website regularly for learning opportunities.
+4. Check the SGSPA website regularly for learning opportunities.

-6. Track your learning and check in with your supervisor or support group along the way.
+5. Track your learning and check in with your supervisor or support group along the way.

 “My biggest lesson was to not wait on others, but to take the initiative.
 I did find that I was waiting for opportunities or on other people to solve my questions.
 However, I realized that what I make out of my experience is really based on what I decide to do and not what other people tell me to do.
 My own initiative really triggered my learning experience.”